porygon-tech/Astar/README.md

 ```
 gcc csvreader.c -o csvread -O3 -lm && ./csvread preprocessing/parsedfiles/nodes_clean.csv preprocessing/parsedfiles/ways_clean.csv bin_out.bin
 ```
-The `bin_out.bin` file is a binary file containing the graph information such that it is much quicker to read.
+The `bin_out.bin` file is a binary file containing the graph information such that it is much quicker to read for the `pathfinder.c`.
 Hence, the original file only needs to be read once.
 ### Queries